Associate Vulnerability Researcher

 At a Glance

-• Tasks: Join us as an Associate Vulnerability Researcher, exploring and testing security systems.
+• Tasks: Join us as an Associate Vulnerability Researcher, exploring and testing security issues in software and hardware.

 • Company: We prioritise work-life balance and offer flexible working options tailored to your needs.

-• Other info: Ideal for self-learners eager to tackle real-world security challenges.
+• Other info: Ideal for those eager to learn and grow in a dynamic tech environment.

 We strive to offer a great work life balance - if you are looking for full time, part time or flexible options, we will try to make this work where business possible.
 This will be dependent on the kind of role you do and part of the business you work in.